Timshel/OIDCWarden/README.md

 \
 By default it will use the release which only make the `sso` button visible.

-If you want to use the version with the additional features mentionned, default redirection to `/sso` and fix organization invitation.
+If you want to use the version with the additional features mentioned, default redirection to `/sso` and fix organization invitation.
 You need to pass an env variable: `-e SSO_FRONTEND='override'` (cf [start.sh](docker/start.sh)).

 Docker images available at: